Geometry of polarised varieties: Geometry of non-klt centres

 is not $\epsilon$-lc, a contradiction.
 This proves the claim that the coefficients of $\Omega_F$ do not exceed $1-\epsilon$.\\

 \emph{Step 4.} In this step we finish the proof.
 By Step 2, the coefficients of $pE_S$ are in $\Phi$.
 Moreover, by construction,

-In addition, since $\Phi$ is closed under addition, it is closed under multiplication with elements of $\N$.
+Also since $\Phi$ is closed under addition, it is closed under multiplication with elements of $\N$.
 Thus applying Lemma \ref{l-descent-weil-divs-fib} to $(S,\Gamma_S+N_S)\to F$ and $pE_S$, there is a natural number $l$ depending only on $\epsilon$ such that the coefficients of $lpE|_F$ are in $\Phi$.
 Now let $q=lp$.

 \end{proof}

 In practice examples of $\Phi$ include $\Phi=\Z$ and $\Phi=\{r\in \R \mid r\ge \delta\}$ for some $\delta$.